DataDog/documentation/content/en/opentelemetry/runtime_metrics/dotnet.md

 If you have instrumented your .NET application with [OpenTelemetry manual instrumentation][4], see the documentation for the [OpenTelemetry.Instrumentation.Runtime library][5].

 The default metric export interval for the .NET OTel SDK is different from the default for the Datadog .NET SDK.
-We recommend setting the [OTEL_METRIC_EXPORT_INTERVAL][7] environment variable on your .NET service to match the default Datadog metric export interval for viewing integration metric graphs:
+Datadog recommends setting the [OTEL_METRIC_EXPORT_INTERVAL][7] environment variable on your .NET service to match the default Datadog metric export interval for viewing integration metric graphs:
 - `OTEL_METRIC_EXPORT_INTERVAL=10000`

 ## Runtime metric mappings